ManmithaPatya/Manmitha-Patya-Portfolio/FinalProject2.md

 Based on this pre-defined protocol, I will provide an overview of the interview findings and explain the changes that will be implemeneted in the final phase of the based on user feedback.

 ### Target Audience
+Through this project, I hope to strike a chord with those who hope to affect positive change in the environment but haven’t yet gone down that very rewarding path.
+The learnings from this project will address every individual across the globe and is a call to come together to help conserve the natural world.
+With this in mind and with the sole aim of narrowing down the audience pool, I will focus my attention on those individuals who are recent graduates, current students in field of environmental students or those individuals who have worked or are currently working with any environment/ wildlife focued organization.
+This is because going forward, they will be the change makers.

 ### Approach to identifying Representative Individuals to Interview
 Travelling jobs, etc